hsujeremy/spotify-curator/README.md

       'max_features': ['auto', 'sqrt', 'log2']
   }
 ```
 Approaches can obviously be improved with accurate data, if a user for example has a playlist of songs that has their dislikes.
-Furthermore, an unsupervised model such as kmeans could be used to determine the specific genre or subset a given song falls within, and using a simple linear classifier within that subset of data to determine whether that given song falls within an acceptable range in that genre.
+Furthermore, an unsupervised model such as k-means could be used to determine the specific genre or subset a given song falls within, and using a simple linear classifier within that subset of data to determine whether that given song falls within an acceptable range in that genre.

 ## Backend
 ### Tech Stack